 Pro tip: Don't skip the chowder.
 Like we said, it's kind of world-famous.

 Local art and chill vibes are the centerpieces of Caleb & Broad, where everything you think about the Newport dining scene is eradicated.
 The eccentric eatery on Broadway recently underwent an extensive renovation, now boasting two murals by local artist Badway Creative and Ry Smith.
-They also recently expanded their outdoor dining area onto Broadway, which includes heaters and a canopy of Edison bulb string lights.
+They also recently expanded their outdoor dining area, which includes heaters and a canopy of Edison bulb string lights.

 If you've passed Corner Cafe on any given morning, chances are you've witnessed the eager crowds outside their door.
 This cozy, intimate cafe often comes with a wait, but believe us when we say their extensive menu loaded with crave-worthy offerings is worth every second.
-The intimate restaurant recently expanded its outdoor seating to accommodate COVID-19 restrictions and added heaters to keep warm into the chillier months.
+The intimate restaurant recently expanded its outdoor seating and added heaters to keep warm into the chillier months.

-A quick ride to Goat Island (don't worry, you can drive or walk) will land you at Gurney's Newport Resort.
+A quick ride to Goat Island (don't worry, you can drive or walk) will land you at Newport Harbor Island Resort.
 Head outside to their waterfront dining area equipped with plenty of fire pits, heated igloos and breathtaking views of the Newport Bridge.

 Welcome to Jo's American Bistro where the atmosphere is convivial and the food is an elevated casual.
 American cuisine is the highlight here, with items like the Jo's Burger and steak frites taking center stage.
 Their patio overlooking Memorial Boulevard in the center of downtown is outfitted with heaters for chilly-weather dining.